Tourist leaning on their car, resting from their journey by road

 El Berguedà (Catalonia)

 You'll find this area in the foothills of the Catalan Pyrenees, only one hour by car from the city of Barcelona.
 What's special about it?
-It's part of the Cadí-Moixeró Natural Park, which has peaks of up to 2600 metres, where you can see roe deer, bearded vultures and eagles.
-In El Berguedà, a network of footpaths covering some 2000 kilometres has been created for walking or cycling.
-There are also various long routes that cross the area, such as the Camí dels Bons Homes (which follows the route used by the Cathars in the Middle Ages to escape from the south of France) or the Cavalls del Vent (a circular route connecting eight mountain shelters).Other original ideas for a good holiday are a visit to the Pedraforca Astronomical Center (the skies of El Berguedà are particularly clear due to its location in the mountains, far away from any big cities) or discovering its incredible history and cultural legacy.
+It's part of the Cadí-Moixeró Natural Park, with peaks of up to 2,600 metres where you can watch roe deer, bearded vultures or eagles.
+El Berguedà has developed a network of 2,000 kilometres of walking and cycling trails.
+In addition, there are several long-distance routes that cross the area, such as the Camí dels Bons Homes (which follows the route used by the Cathars in the Middle Ages to escape from the south of France) or Cavalls del Vent (a circular route that connects eight mountain mountain huts).Other original ideas for a good holiday are to visit the Astronomical Centre of Pedraforca (the skies of El Berguedà – between the mountains and far from big cities – are particularly clear for stargazing) or discover the region's incredible cultural and historical legacy.
 It has fascinating museums dedicated to its mining past, textile factories and the migration to the colonies.
 It also hosts festivities which have been celebrated for centuries, such as Fia-Faia or La Patum in the city of Berga, declared an Intangible Cultural Heritage of Humanity.Of course, you also have to try local products like cheese and jam.

 Pallars Jussà (Catalonia)

 Set in the middle of the Catalan Pyrenees, this area of Lleida features agricultural plains, extensive forests, high mountains, lakes and reservoirs.
 Its investment in sustainable tourism is reflected in the large number of initiatives you can enjoy.
 One of the most special of these is its Lakes Train, a journey in a historical or panoramic train that crosses the lands of Lleida until it reaches the iconic lakes in the Pre-Pyrenees.
 You can also do the El Cinquè Llac guided route on foot.
-It's a 7-day circular route beginning in La Pobla de Segur, on which you'll get to know amazing landscapes, enjoy the peace and quiet of the rural atmosphere and try delicious local cuisine.And there's so much more: you can visit the Geoparque Orígens (where numerous dinosaur fossils have been found), the Montsec Astronomical Park or ride the Vall Fosca cable car to a height of over 2000 metres to begin a route in the Aigüestortes i Estany de Sant Maurici National Park.
+It is a seven-day circular route starting in La Pobla de Segur where you see wonderful landscapes, enjoy the peace of the rural environment and taste the delicious local gastronomy.But there is much more: you can visit the Orígens Geopark (where numerous dinosaur fossils have been found), the Montsec Astronomical Park; or take the Vall Fosca cable car at more than 2,000 metres above sea level to start a route in the Aigüestortes i Estany de Sant Maurici National Park.
 If you visit in summer, don't miss the summer solstice fire festivities, declared an Intangible Cultural Heritage.

 Torroella de Montgrí-l'Estartit (Catalonia)